Soluling home Document home

 Note!
 Conversion may not be 100%.
 There might be some properties or resource types that do not convert.

 Note!
 Not all Multilizer can be converted.
-Those products were an old and supported legacy formats such as Classic Visual Basic, Symbian, and Palm OS.
+The product is old and it supported legacy formats such as Classic Visual Basic, Symbian, and Palm OS.
 Soluling does not support these legacy formats because those formats are just not used anymore.
 If your project file contains such a legacy file, the conversion process just skips that file.

 Converting from other tools